kiboschool/course-pm-and-design/src/lessons/more-ui-design/design-systems.md

 <aside>
- 🛠️ After going through the article, answer the following questions in the padlet below.
+ 🛠️ After going through the article, answer the following questions in the padlet below:

   - What is the difference between a pattern library/style guide and a design system?
   - What are the four key steps involved in creating a design system?